FlorianTeich/obsidian-vault/content/Data Science Best Practices.md

 ```
 It's unrealistic to expect a supervised ML approach to achieve high performance if the set of identical samples with different labels is highly prevalent.

+### Quantify potential drift or leak from the get go

+If you work on a classification task, after you created your train and test splits, strip away their labels and set the train labels to 0 and test labels to 1.
+Then merge these two tables and do CrossValidation.
+If you can easily predict which samples the test samples are, chances are there might be some heavy drift.

 ### Synthetic data as support for tests
 If you work with sensible data: focus on producing synthetic data early on.
 There are great libraries for that.
 This way, you can kill two birds with one stone: model a Directed Acyclic Graph of how you think the data creation process happens and model the individual variable distributions.
 Then sample from this DAG your artificial data.
 Important: this artificial data helps identifying edge-cases in your software; it's not meant to train your final classifier on it.

 ### Big data
 If you work with a lot of data and you cannot satisfy the memory requirements of your in-memory dataframe library (pandas/polars), look at pyspark.
 It has a steep learning curve, but many of its concepts are not tied to pyspark itself but big-data processing, distributed systems and SQL in general.

+### Feature Importance Baseline
+Create an additional feature that is random and train a model.
+This might give you a baseline for which features are important (higher importance than the noise feature).

 ## Training Phase: